Anette Eilertsen Dillon ’24

 After initially starting an MBA while living in Texas and finding the program wasn’t the right fit, her husband drew her attention to LeBow, and things clicked.

-“The curriculum and the professors have a very good reputation,” she says.
+“The curriculum and the professors had a very strong reputation.
+It immediately felt aligned with what I was looking for,” she says.

 Having come to the U.S. from Norway, Eilertsen-Dillon was studying on an F1 visa and was attracted to LeBow’s strong support for international students.
 As a bonus, LeBow’s location in the Northeast meant proximity to New York City, where she had hoped to live and work one day.

-She completed her MBA in 2024, and by mid-2025 she’d checked her biggest boxes: earning both a Permanent Resident Card and a job in the Big Apple.
-She’s now creative account manager at WITHIN, a performance-branding company that supports big-name brands like Ben and Jerry’s, The North Face and Timberland.
+She completed her MBA at the end of 2024, and by early 2025 she had checked her two biggest boxes: earning both a Permanent Resident Card and a job in the Big Apple.
+Today, she works as a Creative Account Manager at WITHIN, a performance-branding agency linked with renowned brands like Ben and Jerry’s, The North Face, Touchland and 1800 Tequila.

 Eilertsen-Dillon said her LeBow experience gave her the skills she needs to navigate in this complex environment.
 One class in particular, Negotiations for Leadership, made a deep impression.